Kevin Rudd: 'We need to understand China's global strategy' | DW | 24.09.2020

 In an interview with DW, former Australian Prime Minister Kevin Rudd said that foreign democratic governments need to familiarize themselves with China's operational strategies towards their particular country.

 DW: This week, the United Nations kicked off the annual General Assembly.
-Over the last few years, we have begun to the global multilateral system face some challenges to function effectively.
-Under such circumstances, how do you think democratic countries should work together in order to cope with the new reality?
+Over the last few years, we have begun to see the global multilateral system face some challenges in functioning effectively.
+Under such circumstances, how do you think democratic countries should work together?

 Kevin Rudd:I recently wrote about the importance for a coalition of democratic states to triage the global multilateral system.
 At present, the multilateral system is being undermined by two major factors.
 One is the emerging split on most multilateral bodies between the US on the one hand, and China and Russia on the other.